Minnesota Master Naturalist

 A tundra has extremely inhospitable conditions, with the lowest measured temperatures of any of the five major biomes with average yearly temperatures ranging from -34 to 12 degrees Celsius (-29 to 54 degrees Fahrenheit).
 They also have a low amount of precipitation, just 15–25 centimeters (six to ten inches) per year, as well as poor quality soil nutrients and short summers.
 There are two types of tundra: arctic and alpine.
 The tundra does not have much biodiversity and vegetation is simple, including shrubs, grasses, mosses, and lichens.
 This is partly due to a frozen layer under the soil surface, called permafrost.
 The arctic tundra is found north of boreal forests and the alpine tundra is found on mountains where the altitude is too high for trees to survive.
 Any wildlife inhabiting the tundra must be adapted to its extreme conditions to survive.

-National Geographic offers a cool tool to help you understand how biomes work! check it out!
+National Geographic offers a cool tool to help you understand how biomes work!
+Check it out!

 MapMaker: Biomes